waseem18/Openflock/README.md

 * Openflock has been written in Python (Webapp2 framework) on top of Google App Engine.
 * We use Google datastore to store data.
-* Forgive me if the code is inefficient.
-I hope to receive contributions from you ;)

 ####Here's how you can install Openflock locally...